 I have been at CCCU since 2014.
-Before then I was in the Department of History at the University of Essex.
-I have taught predominantly American history in both (with a brief detour into the history of South and Central America), but also more generally Modern History and skills.
+I have taught predominantly American history but also more generally Modern History and skills.
 I now convene the second year module Isolation to Domination: The United States of America, 1914-1945, and the third year module A Superhero History.
-I am also supervising a number of MA by Research students.
+I co-teach the second year module, Atlantic Americas.
+I also teach Spectres Haunting the West and co-teach the History of Hopeful Tomorrows modules on the MA Medieval and Early Modern Studies/MA in Modern History.
+I am also supervising a number of postgraduate research students.

-I have published a wide range of journal articles, book chapters and encyclopedia entries, mostly related to my primary research interest in superheroes and their relationship to American society, though also touching on other areas.
-Science fiction is a major interest of mine, and in 2015 I co-edited Firefly Revisited: Essays on Joss Whedon's Classic Series, which won the Whedon Studies Association Manuscript Prize 2016 (the 'Mr Pointy'); my monograph, Superheroes and American Self Image: From War to Watergate, was published in January 2016, and received a CCCU Faculty of the Humanities Research Award.
-A second co-edited collection, Gender and the Superhero Narrative, is due for publication by the University Press of Mississippi in 2018.
+I have published a wide range of journal articles, book chapters and encyclopedia entries, mostly related to my primary research interest in comics and their relationship to American society, though also touching on other areas.
+Science fiction is a major interest of mine, and in 2015 I co-edited Firefly Revisited: Essays on Joss Whedon's Classic Series, which won the Whedon Studies Association Manuscript Prize 2016 (the 'Mr Pointy'); my first monograph, Superheroes and American Self Image: From War to Watergate, was published in January 2016, and received a CCCU Faculty of the Humanities Research Award.
+A second co-edited collection, Gender and the Superhero Narrative, was published by the University Press of Mississippi in 2018.
+I have more recently been working on horror, which culminated in the co-authored book, with Philip Smith, on American horror comics and the Cold War, Printing Terror (University of Manchester Press, 2021).
+More horror projects are forthcoming.

 Research and knowledge exchange

-I am currently finishing several projects related to my research into superheroes.
+I am currently working on several projects related to my research into superheroes, science fiction, and horror in Cold War settings.

-I am happy to supervise research projects into twentieth century cultural history, particularly in Anglo-American contexts.
-If you have a project in this area, or something in which you think I would be interested and able to help, please contact me.
-I am also interested in twentieth century American history more broadly, and am happy to discuss ideas.
+I have supervised across a wide range of topics related to the Cold War and my other teaching interests in the history of the US in the first half of the twentieth century.
+I am also happy to supervise research projects into twentieth century cultural history, particularly in Anglo-American contexts.
+If you have a project in this area, or something with which you think I would be able to help, please contact me.
+My major interests are Cold War culture, interwar American history and culture, and, more thematically, science fiction and horror in comics and film.

 Teaching and subject expertise

 I have extensive experience of teaching American history specifically, but also modern history more generally.
 I have also taught on a range of skills and methodologies modules.
-I am currently supervising several MA by Research students directly related to my research interests.
+I have supervised several MA by Research students directly related to my research interests.
 If you are interested in pursuing a PhD or an MA by Research with me, please do email me for a discussion, or if you are a current student, come and see me in my office hours.

 I am a Fellow of the Royal Historical Society, a Senior Fellow of the Higher Education Academy, and an editorial board member of Studies in Comics and the Journal of Graphic Novels and Comics.
-I am an affiliate committee member of the Oxford Research Centre in the Humanities (TORCH) research network, Comics and Graphic Novels: The Politics of Form.
+I am the co-convenor of the Oxford Research Centre in the Humanities (TORCH) research network, Comics and Graphic Novels: The Politics of Form.

-I shall be giving a keynote address at the German American Studies Association 2018 conference in Tutzing.
+I gave a keynote address on themes in superheroism at the Historians in the German American Studies Association 2018 conference in Tutzing.

-I shall be presenting at Heroism as a Global Phenomenon in Popular Culture in Freiburg, September 2017.
+I presented my research on Biggles at Heroism as a Global Phenomenon in Popular Culture in Freiburg, September 2017.

 I was on a panel on Wonder Woman at Bradford Literature Festival, 2 July 2017.